macinspiresedu/python/README.md

 # MacInspires Python Curriculum
 This repository contains the tentative curriculum for the Python classes for MacInspires.
-The repository is seperated into sections, each under its own directory.
+The repository is seperated into sections, each under its own file.
-Each section has a corresponding README file that describes the lessons and exercises of that section.
+Each section's markdown file describes the lessons and exercises of that section.

 ## Objective
 After the completion of this course, students will have a cursory level understanding of the Python programming language.
 Specifically, students will leave the course with a basic understanding of types, variables, selection, lists, loops, functions and classes.